Kristijan-K/log-analyzer/README.md

 -   **Exceptions:** Displays any exceptions that occurred during the execution.
 This is crucial for debugging errors.
 -   **Node Counts:** Shows a count of how many times each method or code unit appears in the execution tree, which can help identify frequently executed code paths.

+SF Diff viewer can be invoked by uisng a command :SFDiff.
+It should be run on two buffers that contain Salesforce Apex Log file.
+One buffer should be the base log (current buffer), and the other should be the target log (selected via Telescope).

 ## Keybindings

 ### Global